HaoWang47/GenePCG/R/Readme.md

-# This folder lists all the r functions needed to run the tutorial.
+# This folder contains all the r functions needed to run the tutorial.

 ### Authors:
 > Hao Wang, Yumou Qiu and Peng Liu.